zmazanv/regex-doc/README.md

 A regular expression is one or more nonempty branches, separated by a `|`.
 It matches anything that matches one of the branches.

+### Branch

+A branch is one or more pieces, concetenated.
+It matches for the first, followed by a match for the second and so on.